samueldc/seges-otrs-escalationindexbuild/README.md

 * Download the package in the release section.
 * Install the package into OTRS.

-# Use
+## Use

 * Set up the calendar days SLAs ids using the setting ```Core::CalendarDaysSLAs```.
 * Set up the non working days of week using the setting ```Core::NonWorkingDaysOfWeek```.
 * Set up the global vacation days.

-# Roadmap
+## Roadmap

-* Allows to set up a reference calendar, instead of use the global vacation days.
+* Allow to set up a reference calendar, instead of use the global vacation days.